 With this information, you can see what content and functionality your website needs to provide, including what is most important to bring to the top for each audience.
 As you monitor website performance, you continue to refine your audiences' needs and how they interact with your website, enabling you to continually optimize the experience for each audience.

 Ultimately you need to define the task, target the visitor, optimize the experience, measure the results.
 This is an iterative process that helps you give your customers what they need.

 Now that you have a solid handle on who you are trying to reach and what content they want to consume, you need to start thinking about how you will create that content.

-Great content doesn’t need definition, but here it is: The best content to the right person in the right context.
-Great content is by far this is the most critical aspect of your website.
+Great content is by far the most critical aspect of your website.

 Your content strategy will be defined at a high level by your overall web strategy and goals.
 Creating great content requires understanding the needs of your visitors and crafting article, images, videos, and other martials that speak to your visitor, reflect your brand's voice, and create deeper engagement.